Drawing Near to God

 Some think he means we should be unhappy here on purpose or make ourselves depressed.
 This isn't it.
 God doesn't want us to force ourselves to be unhappy and depressed - not with the knowledge of the resurrection in our hearts!

 No here James is referring to the subjection of our bodies to our wills.
-In other words, to humble, mourn and weep means to lower ourselves before God in some way; and the way that 1 st century Christians did this was through the practice of fasting and prayer.
+In other words, to humble, mourn and weep means to lower ourselves before God in some way; and the way that first century Christians did this was through the practice of fasting and prayer.

 We humble our bodies, we mourn and weep over our truly weak condition when we're made painfully aware of this by denying our bodies comfort, food, sleep, or other basic necessities.
 When you're poor and destitute the lack of these things is painful and a source of worry and despair.